ZhgChg.Li

 Simply click “Advanced” -> “Go to XXX (unsafe)” -> “Allow”:

-2. Obtain/Create the Corresponding Date Sheet
+2. Get/Create the Sheet for the Corresponding Date

 We create the following multiple files to conveniently store different objects.